Ordinals and recursively defined functions on the reals: Proof of Theorem

-Since $f(x)$ is ordinal decreasing up to $y$ our graph cannot contain a monochromatic red infinite complete subgraph.
-Therefore there exists a monochromatic green infinite subgraph, and thus the original sequence contains an infinite nondecreasing subsequence (comprised of all the vertices in the subgraph). \end{proof} \begin{Lemma} Suppose $g(x)$ is ordinal decreasing in $D$ and $f(x)$ is ordinal decreasing up to $ \sup_{x\in D}(-g(x))$.
+An $f$-bad sequence corresponds to a monochromatic red complete subgraph.
+Hence, since $f(x)$ is ordinal decreasing in $D$, our graph cannot contain a monochromatic red infinite complete subgraph.
+Therefore, by the infinite Ramsey's theorem, our graph must contain a monochromatic green infinite subgraph, and thus the original sequence contains an infinite nondecreasing subsequence (comprised of all the vertices in the subgraph). \end{proof} \begin{Lemma} Suppose $g(x)$ is ordinal decreasing in $D$ and $f(x)$ is ordinal decreasing up to $ \sup_{x\in D}(-g(x))$.
 Then $f(-g(x))$ is ordinal decreasing in $D$. \end{Lemma} \begin{proof} Consider an infinite decreasing sequence $\{x_{n}\}$ in $D$.
-By Lemma \ref{perfect subsequence}, there exists a nondecreasing subsequence of $\{g(x_{n})\}$.
+By Lemma \ref{perfect subsequence}, there exists an infinite nondecreasing subsequence of $\{g(x_{n})\}$.
 If this subsequence is not strictly increasing, there exists $i<j$ such that $g(x_i)=g(x_j)$, and so is $f(-g(x_i))=f(-g(x_j))$.
-Otherwise we have a strictly decreasing sequence of $-g(x)$, and since $f(x)$ is ordinal decreasing up to $\sup_{x\in D}(-g(x))$, we can find $f(-g(x_j))\geq f(-g(x_i))$, and we are done. \end{proof} \begin{Lemma} Suppose $f(x)$ and $g(x)$ are ordinal decreasing in $D$.
-Then $f(x)+g(x)$ is ordinal decreasing in $D$. \end{Lemma} \begin{proof} By Lemma \ref{perfect subsequence}, for every strictly decreasing sequence $\{x_{n}\}$ in $D$ we can find a subsequence $\{x'_n\}$ such that $\{f(x'_n)\}$ is nondecreasing.
-For that subsequence we can find by definition $i<j$ such that $g(x'_j) \geq g(x'_i)$.
-Hence, $f(x'_j)+g(x'_j) \geq f(x'_i)+g(x'_i)$ as desired. \end{proof} (In this paper we only use Lemma \ref{closed to addition} for the special case $g(x)=-x$.) \begin{Lemma} Let $\beta>0$, and suppose $f(x)$ is ordinal decreasing in $D=(y,y+\beta)$ and larger than $0$.
-Then there exists an $0<\varepsilon<\beta$ such that for every $y<x<y+\varepsilon$ we have $x-f(x)<y$. \end{Lemma} \begin{proof} Suppose for a contradiction that for every $0<\varepsilon<\beta$ we have a counterexample $x\in(y,y+\varepsilon)$ with $ x-f(x) \geq y $.
-Then, we have an infinite sequence $\{x_n\}$ of such counterexamples with $\lim(x_n)=y$, but because $0<f(x_n)\leq x_n-y$ there exists an infinite subsequence $\{x'_n\}$ for which $f(x'_n)$ is decreasing, in contradiction to $f(x)$ being ordinal decreasing in $D$. \end{proof} We are ready to prove our main result. \begin{proof}[Proof of Theorem \ref{M halts}] Consider the recursive algorithm
+Otherwise we have a strictly decreasing subsequence of $\{-g(x_n)\}$, and since $f(x)$ is ordinal decreasing up to $\sup_{x\in D}(-g(x))$, we can find $f(-g(x_j))\geq f(-g(x_i))$ with $i<j$, and we are done. \end{proof} \begin{Lemma} Suppose $f(x)$ and $g(x)$ are ordinal decreasing in $D$.
+Then $f(x)+g(x)$ is ordinal decreasing in $D$. \end{Lemma} \begin{proof} Consider an infinite decreasing sequence $\{x_n\}$ in $D$.
+By Lemma \ref{perfect subsequence} on $f$, we can find an infinite subsequence $\{x'_n\}$ such that $\{f(x'_n)\}$ is nondecreasing.
+Since $g$ is ordinal decreasing in $D$, we can find in the subsequence $\{x'_n\}$ a pair of indices $i<j$ such that $g(x'_j) \geq g(x'_i)$.
+Hence, for these indices we have both $f(x'_j)\ge f(x'_i)$ and $g(x'_j)\ge g(x'_i)$, which implies $f(x'_j)+g(x'_j) \geq f(x'_i)+g(x'_i)$.
+Thus, $f(x)+g(x)$ is ordinal decreasing in $D$, as desired. \end{proof} (In this paper we only use Lemma \ref{closed to addition} for the special case $g(x)=-x$.) \begin{Lemma} Let $\beta>0$, and suppose $f(x)$ is ordinal decreasing in $D=(y,y+\beta)$ and larger than $0$.
+Then there exists an $\varepsilon\in(0,\beta)$ such that for every $x\in(y,y+\varepsilon)$ we have $x-f(x)<y$. \end{Lemma} \begin{proof} Suppose for a contradiction that for every $\varepsilon\in(0,\beta)$ we have a counterexample $x\in(y,y+\varepsilon)$ with $ x-f(x) \geq y $.
+Then, we have an infinite decreasing sequence $\{x_n\}$ of such counterexamples with $\lim(x_n)=y$, but because $0<f(x_n)\leq x_n-y$ there exists an infinite subsequence $\{x'_n\}$ for which $f(x'_n)$ is also decreasing.
+This contradicts the assumption that $f(x)$ is ordinal decreasing in $D$. \end{proof} We are ready to prove our main result. \begin{proof}[Proof of Theorem \ref{M halts}] Consider the recursive algorithm

 where $s(x)$, $f(x)$ and $g_i(x)$ for all $i$ are all ordinal decreasing and larger than 0 for every $x$ in the appropriate ranges: $(-\infty, 0)$ for $f,g_i$, and $[0,\infty)$ for $s$.

 We claim that $M(x)$ halts and is ordinal decreasing for every $x$.
 We will prove this by real induction (Lemma \ref{real induction}).